Financial conflict of interest (FCOI) policy

 (v) Income from service on advisory committees or review panels for an U.S.

-4. Financial Conflict of Interest (FCOI) is an SFI that could directly and significantly
+federal, state, or local government agency or an Institution of higher education. - Financial Conflict of Interest (FCOI) is an SFI that could directly and significantly

 affect the design, conduct, or reporting of NIH-funded research.